 “Korihor was arguing, as men and women have falsely argued from the beginning of time, that to take counsel from the servants of God is to surrender God-given rights of independence.
 But the argument is false because it misrepresents reality.
 When we reject the counsel which comes from God, we do not choose to be independent of outside influence.
-We choose another influence [PUPPET of Satan].
-We reject the protection of a perfectly loving, all-powerful, all-knowing Father in Heaven, whose whole purpose, as that of His Beloved Son, is to give us eternal life, to give us all that He has, and to bring us home again in families to the arms of His love [INSTRUMENT of God].
+We choose another influence [and become a PUPPET of Satan].
+We reject the protection of a perfectly loving, all-powerful, all-knowing Father in Heaven, whose whole purpose, as that of His Beloved Son, is to give us eternal life, to give us all that He has, and to bring us home again in families to the arms of His love [and become an INSTRUMENT of God].
 In rejecting His counsel, we choose the influence of another power, whose purpose is to make us miserable and whose motive is hatred.
 We have moral agency as a gift of God.
 Rather than the right to choose to be free of influence, it is the inalienable right to submit ourselves to whichever of those powers we choose” (“Finding Safety in Counsel,” Ensign, May 1997, 25).

 So, will you be a PUPPET or an INSTRUMENT?
 We now know the results for each!

 Please leave your thoughts about a special verse, teaching, etc. that you enjoyed at one of the following:

 There are at least two questions that you and I should NEVER ask:

 And Adam and Eve, his wife, ceased not to call upon God.
 And Adam knew Eve his wife, and she conceived and bare Cain, and said: I have gotten a man from the Lord; wherefore he may not reject his words.
 But behold, Cain hearkened not, saying: Who is the Lord that I should know him?
 (Moses 5:16, emphsasis added)